twistedstream/NUnitExtensions/README.md

 #NUnitExtensions
-Contains handy base test classes and other extensions useful for TDD using NUnit.
+Handy base test classes and other extensions useful for TDD using NUnit.

 ##Getting Started

-**COMING SOON:** NuGet package integration
+**COMING SOON:** NuGet package integration!

 For now, peform a build (see below) and copy the following binaries into a lib folder in your project:

     src\NUnitExtensions\bin\Release\TS.NUnitExtensions.dll